 Mount Holyoke envisions a campus community that actively works toward transformation through social justice education, identity development, and ally development.
 Toward that end, the College:

 - develops programs and services to advance intergroup dialogue and subsequent action planning.

 - provides opportunities to connect social justice education to leadership development.

 - assists all students, including first generation students, to excel and achieve in their academic endeavors.

-- To offer support and leadership to students of all identities to be empowered and aware of their identities
+- supports students of all identities to be empowered to cultivate their ally identities.

 - offers support for self-reflection and awareness for students of all identities.